-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of Governors - regular reviews by the finance committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and regular financial reports which are reviewed and agreed by the board of trustees - regular reviews by the finance committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks

-The board of Governors has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However in November 2020 the Governors appointed Mrs Katrina Robinson, a Governor, to carry out a programme of internal checks and to act as Responsible Officer, following the resignation of the previous Responsible Officer, Mrs Kate Brown, who had been in this role since 10th October 2012.
+The board of trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
+However in November 2020 the Trustees appointed Mrs Katrina Robinson, a trustee, to carry out a programme of internal checks and to act as Responsible Officer, following the resignation of the previous Responsible Officer, Mrs Kate Brown, who had been in this role since 10th October 2012.
 The RO's role includes giving advice on financial matters and performing a range of checks on the Academy's financial and governance systems.
-The checks carried out in the current period included testing and review of the following areas; bank reconciliations, purchase invoices authorisations and procurement, management accounts process, journal entries, payroll, related party transactions, staff expense forms, fixed asset additions, parentmail online payments, cashless catering, VAT returns and the recording and collection of income, ESFA returns.
+The checks carried out in the current period included testing and review of the following areas; bank reconciliations, purchase invoices authorisations and procurement, management accounts process, payroll, capital project accounting, staff expense forms, fixed asset additions, the recording and collection of income, ESFA returns.

-The RO reports to the Governing Body on the operation of the systems of control and on the discharge of the Governing Body's financial responsibilities, via the Finance Committee and then to the Full Governing Body.
-There were no issues for the Governing Body to act on as a result of the internal review work, which was limited in comparison to previous years due to the nature and timing of COVID national and in school restrictions.
-In previous years visits were three times a year.
-For the coming year, shorter but monthly (in term time) visits are proposed.
-The Governing Body continue to review the programme of work required to ensure that a risk-based programme of work is spread over the year, and acknowledge the requirement to submit internal scrutiny reports to the ESFA from 1st September 2019.
-The trust is not affected by requirements of the newly revised FRC Ethical Standard for auditors.
+The RO reports to the board of trustees on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities, via the Finance Committee and then to the board of trustees.
+There were no issues for the board of trustees to act on as a result of the internal review work, which consisted of three visits throughout the year.
+The board of trustees continue to review the programme of work required to ensure that a risk-based programme of work is spread over the year, and acknowledge the requirement to submit internal scrutiny reports to the ESFA.
+The trust is not affected by requirements of the revised FRC Ethical Standard for auditors.